 People come in all shapes and sizes.
 And the same is true for overweight people.
 Some may gain in their ass and thighs with a relatively flat stomach and thin face.
 Some may grow giant boobs and have a curvy bubble butt.
 Some may look pregnant.
 The clothing/fashion industry does a hideous job of portraying the fact that people don’t all gain weight the same way, but that’s a rant I had long ago and isn’t today’s topic.
 I mostly blame porn for the seeming misconception that when legs are spread, the clitoris is visible and easily accessible.
 A situation where a flat, broad vibrator would work just fine.
 But that isn’t the case for people with body fat, usually.

 For me, in order to get to my clit, I must spread my outer labia (I have no inner labia to speak of) to varying degrees.
+This is not unique to weight or body size.
 For a vibrator that is not slender, I would have to spread my labia pretty wide to get good clitoral contact.
 Vibrators that are easily dampened when surrounded by flesh also require this spreading.
 It was the case for vibrators such as the We-Vibe Touch, the Eroscillator, the Jimmy Jane Form 3.
 Is it that big of a deal to just spread em?
 Depends.
 After awhile, it starts to hurt.
 Especially if my nails aren’t trimmed way down.
 I’ve actually sustained tiny cuts from nail edges pressing into my labia for too long.
 Also, that means that clitoral vibration is a two-handed job.
 Forget using that other hand for anything else.